mialkin/docs/csharp/concurrency/thread.md

 If `Interrupt` is called on a thread that's not blocked, the thread continues executing until it next blocks, at which point a `ThreadInterruptedException` is thrown.

 Nowadays `Interrupt` is unnecessary: if you are writing the code that blocks, you can achieve the same result more safely with a signaling construct — or Framework 4.0's cancellation tokens.

+### `Thread.Abort`

+The [↑ `Thread.Abort`](https://learn.microsoft.com/en-us/dotnet/api/system.threading.thread.abort) method raises a `ThreadAbortException` in the thread on which it's invoked, to begin the process of terminating the thread.
+Calling this method usually terminates the thread.

+The `Thread.Abort` APIs are [↑ obsolete](https://learn.microsoft.com/en-us/dotnet/core/compatibility/core-libraries/5.0/thread-abort-obsolete).
+Starting in .NET 5, calling this method produces compiler warning `SYSLIB0006`.
+Use a `CancellationToken` to abort processing of a unit of work instead of calling `Thread.Abort`.

 ## Background and foreground threads